 "Could be a booby trap!"
 Sarge called out immediately as he glared in the direction of the still body.
 "Grif, go check it out!
 Poke it with a regulation stick and see what happens."

 "You can regulation stick that right up your ass," the soldier grumbled under his breath, even as he nervously approached the shape.
 Mahihko gamely moved closer as well, his well-concealed pistol materializing in one hand.
-Grif shot him a cagey look, but the lupine's eyes remained locked onto the limp form before them.
+Grif shot him a cagey look, but the wolf's eyes remained locked onto the limp form before them.